robatron/book-reviews/harris_waking-up.md

 ★★★★★

-Waking Up by Sam Harris is a book about the nature of consciousness, and how we don't need religion to better understand ourselves and the world we experience.
+Waking Up by Sam Harris is a book about the nature of consciousness, how "I" is an illusion, and how meditation (and perhaps psychedelics) can be a powerful tool to explore and understand one's own mind.

-I loved this book.
-It's one of the most interesting and engaging books I've read.
-I found myself highly engaged and interested.
-Harris presents his ideas in an articulate and consumable way, which is impressive given the abstract and symbolic nature of consciousness and "scientific spirituality".
+I found this book profoundly interesting and engaging.
+I love learning about consciousness and the human mind.
+Harris presents his ideas in an articulate and consumable way, which is impressive given the mysterious, abstract, and symbolic nature of consciousness.

 ## WIP: Summary